 So Why Does Your Skin Think You’re 16 Again?

 There are a LOT of reasons for breakouts of adult acne and it’s often hard to pin down, but you can usually look at it as a combination of diet, stress, lifestyle, and hormonal changes.
 But even if your skin thinks you’re 16 again, the same products you used then probably aren’t going to work now.
-Adult skin requires a different approach to younger skin and needs to be treated appropriately to reduce the effects of post-acne scarring and premature aging.
+Adult skin requires a different approach to younger skin to reduce the effects of post-acne scarring and premature aging.

 Your Skin Care Regime (or lack thereof!)